OpenSourceMuffin/OpenSourceMuffin/README.md

 # Hello there.
 You seem to have stumpled upon this forsaken place.
-Roll a D20 perception check.
+Roll a D20 perception check to see what is hidden inside.

 ## What do you do here?
 Shit on proprietary software by trying to make a free version with ~~less~~ no spyware.
 Just general security stuff and possibly little projects too.
 Not to sure yet - I'm pretty new to this.